Richard-Sti/csiborgtools_public/README.md

 ## :scroll: Short-term TODO
 - [ ] Find the distribution of particles in the first snapshot
-- [ ] Implement Max's halo matching
+- [ ] Make sure I am not taking halos outside of the well-resolved region.
 - [ ] Implement a custom model for matchin galaxies to halos.